A) ADMINISTRATION OF THE LEAGUE

 g.
 All matches to commence at 7.00pm.
 The third games must commence by 7.15pm.
 Should 15 minutes elapse between the end of one game and the beginning of the other, 21 points to be forfeited by the offending team.
 The 15 minute period shall commence after the third game has been completed.
 All games must be completed.
 Match to be completed in one evening.
 (Weather permitting).

 h.
-Any team failing to fulfil a fixture without notifying the following: League secretary or Competition secretary, opposing tean captain and the secretary of the host club, at least 24 hours before the event will be liable to a fine of £25.00.
+Any team failing to fulfil a fixture without notifying the following: League secretary, opposing tean captain and the secretary of the host club, at least 24 hours before the event will be liable to a fine of £25.00.
 Half to go to the club involved compensating the grounds man / bar steward etc., and the other half to go to the League.

 h1.
-The result sheet must be fully completed and signed by both captains. if the result sheet is not available for inspection when required by the General secretary, they must submitt to the League Management Committee's ruling and a fine of £25.00 will be imposed.
+The result sheet must be fully completed and signed by both captains. if the result sheet is not available for inspection when required by the League secretary, they must submitt to the League Management Committee's ruling and a fine of £25.00 will be imposed.

 i.
 No player to play for more than one team in the same year's competition.